Healthdirect Free Australian health advice you can count on.

 • your breathing makes it hard to do your usual activities

-• asthma symptoms wake you from sleep
+• asthma symptoms wake you up at night

 Will having asthma affect how I give birth?